Eltaurus-Lt/Anki-Card-Templates/README.md

 </p>
 </details>

+### Corrections and changes:

 This template does not use any of the original Memrise code and is written from scratch with only references to such things as measurements, colors, and fonts.
-It is designed to have the simplest possible HTML code in order to facilitate further [customization](#Customization), which also helps avoid many visual bugs and present in the original Memrise layout:
+It is designed to have the simplest possible HTML code in order to facilitate further [customization](#Customization).
+This simplicity also helps avoid many visual bugs and other issues present in the original Memrise layout:

 ><details>
-><summary><b>Memrise vs Anki template</b></summary>
+><summary><b>List of fixed issues</b></summary>
 >
 >> All screenshots and recordings are marked by the respective logos:
 >>